Batwing (DC Comics): David Zavimbe

-The final truth is revealed after the heroes rescue The Kingdom's tech-powered member, Steelback.
-He tells them that years ago, The Kingdom was fighting the ruthless dictator of Congo alongside the People's Army, which left him only with the capital city to defend.
-Intending on this to be a victory of the people, they left the army to go alone, but soon received a message saying the dictator has allied himself with the African crime lords, making it impossible to win even with The Kingdom's intervention.
-The heroes are forced to give amnesty to him and promise no retaliations after that.
-The crime lords fought anyway but without the dictator to support them, their army of child soldiers was slaughtered, and 50,000 people died in the battle.
-This tragedy led to The Kingdom's subsequent dissolution.
+The full truth is revealed after the heroes rescue Steelback, the tech-powered member of The Kingdom.
+He recounts that years prior, The Kingdom had been fighting a ruthless dictator in the Congo alongside the People's Army.
+With the dictator cornered and only the capital city left to defend, The Kingdom withdrew, believing the People's Army could achieve a victory for the people.However, they soon received a message stating that the dictator had allied himself with African crime lords, making victory impossible, even with The Kingdom's intervention.
+This forced the heroes to grant the dictator amnesty, promising no retaliation.

-After the events of the bomb attack at the United Nations place outside, Booster Gold was saddened that the team had lost some of the JLI members who were hurt or killed.
-Massacre was later revealed to have been Batwing's older brother, who was brainwashed by X. After this, after Matu is injured in an attack on Batwing's home base, he decided that he would use lethal force in his protection of the Democratic Republic of Congo.
-Batwing was briefly a member in the JLI until the series came to an end with Justice League International Annual #1.
+Following a bomb attack at the United Nations, Booster Gold was left grieving the loss of several Justice League International (JLI) members who were either injured or killed in the event.

+It was later revealed that Massacre was Batwing's older brother, who had been brainwashed by the villain X. After an attack on his home base left Matu injured, Batwing decided to begin using lethal force in his mission to protect the Democratic Republic of the Congo.

 Batwing joined with the team calling themselves the Dead Heroes Club, an offshoot of Batman Inc..
 The other members are Looker, Freight Train, The Hood, Gaucho, Wingman, and Halo.

 Luke Fox

 After the events of Batwing #19, David resigned as Batwing.
 Lucius Fox would then make a new Batwing suit, which Batman then gives to Fox's son Luke Fox.
 Luke plays a significant part in Batman Eternal when he helps Jim Corrigan investigate recent events in Arkham Asylum, where the Joker's Daughter is using the spirits of the inmates to resurrect what she believes to be the Joker in the body of Maxie Zeus (although it is revealed to be Deacon Blackfire).
 In Batgirl #45, Luke Fox began a romantic relationship with Barbara Gordon, also fighting crime together as their alter egos Batwing and Batgirl.
-Luke Fox was created by Jimmy Palmiotti and Justin Gray, the writers of Batwing #19 in April, 2013.
+Luke Fox was created by Jimmy Palmiotti and Justin Gray, the writers of Batwing #19 in April 2013.

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Following Red Robin's apparent sacrifice, Luke is recruited to the team that Batman and Batwoman set up.